shailesh7382/fx-position-manager/README.md

 2. Event: A data structure representing a transaction or market data update.
 3. Producer: Publishes events to the ring buffer.
 4. Consumer: Processes events from the ring buffer.

+### Correlation Analysis:
+HFT firms often use statistical models to identify correlations between different currency pairs.
+By building positions in correlated currencies, they can construct prices that reflect these relationships.
+For example, if EUR/USD and GBP/USD are highly correlated, the firm might use its position in one pair to infer the likely movement in the other.

+### Signal Generation:
+Currency positions can be used to generate trading signals.
+For instance, if a firm has a long position in a currency that is showing strength against a basket of other currencies, it might use this signal to adjust its pricing and take advantage of the trend.

+### Delta Hedging:
+HFT firms use their currency positions to hedge against adverse movements in exchange rates.
+By constructing a delta-neutral portfolio, they can minimize their exposure to currency risk while still providing liquidity.